-Minami-Daito Island, an island formed by the raising of coral atolls, has shifted from its original location near New Guinea over the course of around 48 million years, and to this day continues to move approximately 5-7cm a year towards Okinawa Island.
-Because the island has no beaches and is surrounded 360 degrees by cliffs, the island is inhabited by many unique species that are unaffected by non-native species.
+Minami-Daito Island, an island formed by the raising of coral atolls, has shifted from its original location near New Guinea over the course of around 48 million years, and to this day continues to move approximately 5-7 centimeters a year towards Okinawa Main Island.
+Because it has no beaches and is surrounded 360 degrees by cliffs, the island is inhabited by many unique species that remain unaffected by non-native species.
 It has been over 100 years since Tamaoki Han’emon traveled from Hachijo Island during the Meiji period and began a full-scale development.
-With an untouched natural environment that provides the feeling of 48 million years ago and a unique culture created by the mingling of the Ryukyu Kingdom and Hachijo Island, the island carries a charm like no other.
+With an untouched natural environment that provides the feeling of 48 million years ago, and a unique culture created by the mingling of the Ryukyu Kingdom and Hachijo Island, the island carries a charm like no other.

-Located within Minami-Daito Island are over 100 small bodies of water, with the largest being a freshwater pond known as Oike, which has mangroves that are typical to seawater growing wildly.
+Located within Minami-Daito Island are over 100 small bodies of water, with the largest being a freshwater pond known as Oike, which has mangroves,that are typically found near seawater, growing wild.
 Considered a very precious ecosystem within the botanical world, “Oike no Ohirugi Gunraku” has been designated a Natural Monument of Japan.
 As of today, there are said to be 14 natural bodies of water of 1 hectare or larger within Okinawa Prefecture, all of which are located on Minami-Daito Island.

-By air : Naha Airport to Minamidaitou Airport (approximately 1 hour and 10 minutes)
+By air : Naha Airport to Minami-Daito Airport (approximately 70 minutes)

-By sea : Tomari Port or Naha New Port to Minamidaitou Island (approximately 15 hours by ferry)
+By sea : Tomari Port or Naha New Port to Minami-Daito Island (approximately 15 hours by ferry)

 Area / Population: 30.57 km² / 1,250 residents